mastaehe/bonsaiai.github.io/source/includes/_local-dev-guide.html.md

 Now that you've completed this guide, you can:

-**Check out our [Learn the Inkling Language][6] Guide.**
+**Check out Tutorial 1 - [Running Simulations and Writing Inkling][6]**

-It contains all of the concepts and components of our unique programming language.
+It contains all of the information you need to get up and running with your own projects on the Bonsai Platform.
 You'll learn:

+* The basics of reinforcement learning
-* How to assess a simulation and write an Inkling file to teach a BRAIN.
+* How to hook up a simulation to the Bonsai Platform
-* The core concepts behind the Inkling language.
-* The components of the Inkling language.
+* The core components of the Inkling language
+* How to train a BRAIN with custom Inkling code

 And we have these other resources that will enable you to maximize your AI development experience:

 * [Understand BRAIN Graphs][7] Guide
 * VIDEO: [Writing Great Reward Functions][8]
-* [Bonsai's Blog][9]
+* [Learn the Inkling Language][9] Guide

 [1]: getting-started.html#overview